-Over the course of 2015, 2016, and 2017, pseudo-anonymous author Anna Perry (name changed for privacy) wrote for CentSai about her financial horror story — specifically the half-million dollars in student debt she racked up attaining a post-secondary education, largely for law school.
+Over the course of three years we’ve followed Anna Perry* and her financial horror story — specifically the half-million dollars in student debt she racked up, largely for law school.

 Five hundred thousand dollars.
 Half a million.
 The number is so ridiculous that it loses its meaning — like saying a word over and over again until it has no frame of reference.
 But the number is likely a little bigger now, with all the continuously compounding interest.